-Right of way determines which driver has the right to proceed first, and failure to obey right of way is the cause of a lot of car accidents.
-Knowing who has right of way and when you should yield the right of way to other drivers in common driving situations can help traffic flow more smoothly and help to avoid crashes.
-Right of way may be determined by traffic signals, signs, or simply by the rules of the road.
+Right-of-way determines which driver has the right to proceed first, and failure to obey right-of-way is the cause of a lot of car accidents.
+Knowing who has right-of-way and when you should yield it to another driver can help traffic flow more smoothly and reduce crashes.
+Right-of-way may be determined by traffic signals, signs, or by your province’s set out rules of the road.

-Right of Way Scenario #2: Right Turn on Red
+Right-of-Way Scenario #2: Right Turn on Red Light

 Find the Best Car Insurance Rates